 - Hard disk drives

 - Memory

 - Microprocessor

+- Network devices

+- · IMM I2C bus test

-The diagnostic programs create a merged log, called the DSA event log, which includes events from all collected logs.
+The diagnostic programs create a service data record with information about the server and results from the diagnostics tests you performed.
 You can output all of the collected information as a compressed XML file that you can send to IBM service and support, view the information locally through a generated text report file, or copy the log to a removable media and view the log from a Web browser.
 See "Running the diagnostic programs" for more information.